list of entries

 working with brainfuck

 Both a uniquely named and purposed esoteric programming language, brainfuck is composed of a mere eight commands, making it very difficult to use effectively.
-This language provides many useful functions despite its difficult syntax.

 Because of the simplicity of this language, most brainfuck programs will be much larger in terms of file size that their counterparts in other languages.
 For this reason, many programmers have found ways to optimize code so that it can have a greater usability with fewest possible commands.